 Sometimes a 10,000 square foot mansion doesn’t constitute a dream home.
 Plenty of college students and graduates seek tiny houses on wheels instead.
 Why?
 They let you travel the country without paying for pricey hotel rooms.
 Even with full amenities, they cost far less than a normal-size home -- Tumbleweed’s tiny houses start at about $10,000.
 They’re cuter and more practical than RV’s, and they’re (almost) fully customizable.
 Some even have tiny porches to match.

 No, tiny houses aren’t just a fad you see on HGTV; they also make up an entire movement and an awesome business idea.
-Though a couple companies already offer them, those companies don’t take advantage of the full range of possibilities.
+Though a couple of companies already offer them, those companies don’t take advantage of the full range of possibilities.
 Very few tiny houses are stylishly decorated, and even fewer are optimized for pets.
 Maintenance companies tend to ignore the tiny house demographic, too -- that’s another business idea, right there.

-Ethical business consulting
+New Age business idea: Ethical business consulting

 Ethical entrepreneurship and management is a huge focus of concern for this generation.
-It’s not just about protecting employees and vendors from discrimination based on race, gender, sexuality and religion -- modern business owners and managers also worry about ethical product acquisition, social responsibility and environmental awareness.
+It’s not just about protecting employees and vendors from discrimination based on race, gender, sexuality and religion -- business owners and managers also worry about ethical product acquisition, social responsibility and environmental awareness.

 Whether they’re first-time business owners or seasoned managers newer to ethical business, there are hundreds of potential clients waiting for an ethical business consultant to help them out.
 Maybe they’re going through a massive hiring period, and they’d like an ethics consultant to help protect job candidates from discrimination.
 Perhaps the company is working on making their products fully biodegradable for a “greener” demographic.
 There are countless areas you could work in, and the best part is, you can easily pick a specialty you find most interesting and engaging.

-Virtual reality (and its accessories)
+New Age business idea: Virtual reality (and its accessories)

 Virtual reality (VR) is an impressive facet of modern technology.
 With a pair of goggles and the right computer hardware, you can immerse yourself in a variety of fascinating worlds using VR.

-You read that correctly: creating websites from scratch for specific companies is now the old way of generating revenue from Web clients.
+Creating websites from scratch for specific companies is an antiquated way of generating revenue from Web clients.
 Instead, Web devs are creating several websites at a time for a certain niche, then renting customizable versions of each site to local businesses.
 The businesses pay monthly for a website the developer maintains.
 It’s a great way to make passive income and expand your existing Web dev business -- as long as you know what you’re doing.

-High quality or raw pet food
+New Age business idea: High quality or raw pet food